-Mrs Katrina Williams regularly assesses identified children and provides evidence and advice for children and parents throughout the statementing process.
+Our Ed Psych regularly assesses identified children and provides evidence and advice for children and parents throughout the process for EHCplan applications.

 Admission Arrangements

 When children who have had pre-school SEND provision or SEND provision with another school enrol at Bournebrook, we liaise with the appropriate agencies.